 Dewey understood that schools should be the first place in society to implement visionary new methodologies, take risks, and challenge well-established notions.
 He saw the introduction of new technology as an opportunity to enhance the learning experience!

-With these radical new ideas, he reorganized the curricula of schools and adopted progressive instructional approaches, transforming American schools from a passive model to what we have today: a hands-on learning environment with emphasis on the freedom and individuality of young people.
+With these radical new ideas, he reorganized the curricula of schools and adopted progressive instructional approaches, transforming American schools from a passive model to what we have today: a hands-on learning environment with an emphasis on the freedom and individuality of young people.

 If John Dewey was alive today, I’m sure he would be an advocate for cellphones in school and their potential to customize individual students’ learning environments and make education viable, anytime and anywhere.